bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 `MailTransportAdapter` owns the provider-specific `Transport.sendMessage(...)` call and returns a non-null `MailTransportResult`.
 The built-in Angus adapter captures its current SMTP response; the generic Jakarta Mail fallback has no provider response but still knows that all recipients were accepted when `sendMessage(...)` returns normally.
 An opaque successful path uses `UNKNOWN` only when it genuinely cannot report acceptance.

 Adapters catch checked `MessagingException` failures and return `MailTransportResult.failed(...)`.
-That factory extracts the valid-sent, valid-unsent, and invalid arrays from a `SendFailedException` when present, clones every array on input and output, and retains the original exception. `TransportRunner` immediately translates the addresses to immutable strings and builds either a `MailSubmissionReceipt` or a `MailSubmissionException` whose direct cause is that original Jakarta Mail failure.
+That factory extracts the valid-sent, valid-unsent, and invalid arrays from a `SendFailedException` when present, clones every array on input and output, and retains the original exception.
+When a failed transport call cannot determine final server acceptance but still has recipient facts that remain certain, `failedWithUnknownAcceptance(...)` forces `UNKNOWN` without discarding those facts. `TransportRunner` immediately translates the addresses to immutable strings and builds either a `MailSubmissionReceipt` or a `MailSubmissionException` whose direct cause is that original Jakarta Mail failure.

 The public statuses are deliberately about knowledge of SMTP submission: